Close

 Partner, Bridges Lawyers Sydney, NSW

-Asheetha has 20 years' experience in Wills and Estates Law and became an Accredited Specialist in 2011.
-Although her main area of practice is in contested estate litigation, including testamentary capacity and other probate matters, family provision cases, elder law issues and other estate administration suits.
-She has utilised that experience in her growing estate planning practice.
-She also has experience as a Court appointed Independent Administrator, and in applying for 'out of the ordinary' grants of probate and letters of administration.
+Asheetha was admitted to practice in 2003.
+She has over 20 years' experience in Wills and Estates Law and became an Accredited Specialist in 2011.
+She is appointed by the Law Society of NSW as a member of the Advisory Committee for Specialist Accreditation in Wills and Estates, as is the Head Assessor of that committee.
+Although her main area of practice is in contested estate litigation, including testamentary capacity matters, family provision cases and other trust and estate administration suits, she has utilised that experience in her growing estate planning practice.
+She also has experience in Elder Law related issues and applying for 'out of the ordinary' grants of probate and letters of administration.
+Asheetha has been appointed as a Court Appointed Administrator for estates.
+She is a regular presenter at seminars and workshops in the areas of Wills and Estates law.
 Asheetha is a member of the Society of Trust and Estate Practitioners.
-Asheetha has been listed in the 2022 Doyles Guide's lists of Preeminent Estates Litigation Lawyers and Leading Wills Estates and Succession Planning Lawyers in New South Wales.
+Asheetha is listed in the 2024 Doyles Guide’s lists as a Preeminent Wills & Estates Litigation Lawyer in NSW and as Leading in Wills, Estates & Succession Planning Law in NSW and Wills & Estates Litigation Lawyer in Australia.

 Who Should Attend?